dwthurber/MSHE-Student-Resources/_info/non-matriculated-students.md

 The average scores of successful applications (posted [here on the MSHE website](http://www.sesp.northwestern.edu/higher-education/admissions/index.html)) are a useful guideline for students hoping to matriculate.
 Some students also have specific parameters for applying for matriculation on their initial non-matriculated acceptance letter.

-If you have any questions about the application procedure please contact Erin McNulty at [mshe-apply@northwestern.edu](mailto:mshe-apply@northwestern.edu) or Kristin McCann at [kristin.mccann1@northwestern.edu](mailto:kristin.mccann1@northwestern.edu).
+If you have any questions about the application procedure please contact Erin McNulty at [mshe-apply@northwestern.edu](mailto:mshe-apply@northwestern.edu).

 #### About Letters of Recommendation